datacarpentry/cloud-genomics/_episodes/02-logging-onto-cloud.md

 ## Logging off a cloud instance

-Logging off your instance is a lot like logging out of your local computer, it stops any processes that are currently running, but it doesn't shut the computer off.
-AWS instances acrue charges whenever they are running, *even if you are logged off*
+Logging off your instance is a lot like logging out of your local computer: it stops any processes that are currently running, but doesn't shut the computer off.
+AWS instances acrue charges whenever they are running, *even if you are logged off*.

 If you are *completely* done with your AWS instance, you will need to **terminate** it after you log off.
-Instructions for terminating an instance are here: [launching cloud instances on your own](../LaunchingInstances)
+Instructions for terminating an instance are here: [launching cloud instances on your own](../LaunchingInstances).

-To log off, use the `exit` command in the same terminal you connected with, this will close the connection, and your terminal will go back to showing your local computer:
+To log off, use the `exit` command in the same terminal you connected with.
+This will close the connection, and your terminal will go back to showing your local computer:

 ```
 dcuser@ip-172-31-62-209 $ exit